 What needs to be revised?

 Feedback helps writers to improve their writing.
-Before asking someone else to read it, however, writers need to go through their text carefully themselves.
-Here we provide checklists for
+Before asking someone else to read your text, however, you need to go through it yourself.
+Below you will find some hands-on advice on how texts can be improved.

 Reading your own text

-Although it may be difficult to spot mistakes in one's own texts, the following advice might be helpful:
+Although it may be difficult to spot mistakes in one's own texts, many writers find the following activities helpful:

 Read the text aloud

-Reading your text aloud, you will be in a better position to identify problems such as inaccurate sentence structure and inaccurate use of punctuation.
+Reading your text aloud makes it easier to identify issues such as inaccurate sentence structure and punctuation problems.
 It is also easier to get a grip on the flow of the text when it is read aloud.
-Missing transitional devices will become apparent, for instance, as will repetitive use of certain words and phrases.
+A lack of transitional devices will become apparent, for instance, as will repetitive use of particular words and phrases.
+Asking someone else to read your text out to you will also help you become aware of aspects of it that you may not have noticed while working on it yourself.

 If there is time, wait a few days